 There is free WIFI for our visitors in front of the entrance to the Salt Mine.

-Languages (Chinese, Czech, English, French, Hungarian, Italien, Japanese, Polish, Russian, Slovenian, Spanish, Thai, Mandarin, Arabic etc.)
+Languages (Chinese, Czech, English, French, Hungarian, Italian, Japanese, Polish, Russian, Slovenian, Spanish, Thai, Arabic, Korean, Dutch and Hebrew)

 No. The first slide can be avoided with a walkway and the second slide with a staircase.